StandardCyborg/nurbs/README.md

 // => [[2, 4]]
 ```

 In this case the knots would be `[2, 2, 2, 3, 4, 4, 4]`, where the offset is a result of clamping of the open knot vector by repeating the first and last knots `degree + 1` times.
 As a result, the domain `[2, 4]` is unchanged from the previous example.
+For an existing spline, you could also call `curve` with new data in order to preserve the same instance while resetting and sanitizing all of the data, as in `curve({points: ...})`.

 <p align="center">
 <img width="480" src="./docs/clamped.png" alt="Clamped B-Spline">